Register to Vote

 - Return your ballot to your Local Election Office and have it postmarked by September 1 for the State Primary and postmarked by November 3 for the General Election.
 This ballot must reach your Local Election Office by November 6 to be counted in the General Election.

-- September 1 - Congressional and Senate Primary (absentee ballots must be received by this date)
+- September 1 – State Primary (absentee/vote by mail ballots must be received by this date at 8pm)

 - September 16 – Constitution Day Event